 Here is how basic major 7 arpeggios look on the guitar.

 Major 7th arpeggio over V7 chord

-It is quite normal to apply the trick previously discussed over one of the most famous chord progression used in jazz standards, the II-V-I sequence.
-For simply learning we will play it in the key of C. So we will get three chords Dm7, G7 and and Cmaj7 respectively the II, the V and the I degrees.
+Let's apply the trick previously discussed over one of the most famous chord progression used in jazz standards, the II-V-I sequence.
+For simplify learning we will play it in the key of C. So, we will get three chords Dm7, G7 and Cmaj7 respectively the II, the V and the I degrees.

 Here is an example to illustrate this technique.
 Try to put this in your guitar solos.

 This second II-V-I example is in the key of Bb.
-So we have three chords, Cm7 (II), F7 (V) and Bbmaj7 (I).
-As you can see in bar 2, you can play an Ebmaj7 arpeggio (Eb, G, Bb and G) from the minor seventh (b7) of the V7 chord which is F7.
+So, we have three chords, Cm7 (II), F7 (V) and Bbmaj7 (I).
+As you can see in bar 2, you can play an Ebmaj7 arpeggio (Eb, G, Bb and G) from the minor seventh (b7) of the V7 chord that is F7.

 This package contains 120 jazz guitar lines based on diatonic modes as Mixolydian, Dorian and Ionian.
 PDF format with tabs, audio files and analysis.

 This package contains a guitar method available as a PDF with tabs, audio files and theory providing 40 dominant jazz guitar lines for teachers and students.